Eala Frya Fresena

 Eala Frya Fresena (East Frisian Low Saxon /fy/) is the motto for the coat of arms of East Frisia in northern Germany.
 The motto is often mistranslated as "Hail, free Frisians!", but it was the reversal of the feudal prostration and is better translated as "Stand up, free Frisians!".
-According to 16th-century sources, it was spoken at the Upstalsboom in Aurich where Frisian judges met on Pentecost and it is traditionally answered with Lever dood as Slaav, or in English, rather dead than slaves.
+According to 16th-century sources, it was spoken at the Upstalsboom in Aurich where Frisian judges met on Pentecost and it is traditionally answered with Lever dood as Slaav, or in English, "better dead than a slave".